vitorfg8/Popcorn/README.md

 # Popcorn - Work in Progress 🚧

 This is a mobile application that utilizes the TMDB (The Movie Database) API to display the latest trends in movies and TV series.
-With a user-friendly and intuitive interface, this app allows users to keep track of the most popular productions of the moment, obtain detailed information about them.
+With a user-friendly and intuitive interface, this app allows users to keep track of the most popular productions of the moment and obtain detailed information about them.

 ## Screenshots